Million $

-"Million $" (/ˈmɪljənˈdɒlə/) is a song by Kosovo-Albanian singer Dafina Zeqiri released as a single on 20 August 2020 by Bzzz Entertainment and Moneyz.
+"Million $" (/ˈmɪljənˈdɒlə/) is a song by Kosovar singer Dafina Zeqiri released as a single on 20 August 2020 by Bzzz Entertainment and Moneyz.
 "Million $" was written by Zeqiri and Albanian singer and songwriter Elinel.
 It was mastered, mixed and produced by Albanian producer Deard Sylejmani.
 An official music video was uploaded simultaneously with the single's release onto YouTube.
 The single experienced commercial success and peaked at number 20 in Albania and 82 in Switzerland.

 Background and composition

 Running two minutes and forty-nine seconds, "Million $" was written by Albanian singer and songwriter Elinel alongside Zeqiri, who was also credited for the composition.
 Albanian producer Deard Sylejmani handled the producing, mastering and mixing process of "Million $".
 The Albanian-language song was announced during a social media post by Zeqiri in July 2020 and revealed the single's name to be "Million $".
 Its release for digital download and streaming followed on 20 August 2020 and was conducted by Bzzz Entertainment and Moneyz.